keitaroinc/ckanext-saml2auth/README.rst

      # List of email addresses from users that should be created as sysadmins (system administrators)
      ckanext.saml2auth.sysadmins_list = mail@domain.com mail2@domain.com mail3@domain.com

+     # Indicates that attributes that are not recognized (they are not configured in attribute-mapping),
+     # will not be discarded.
+     # Default: False
+     ckanext.saml2auth.allow_unknown_attributes = True

+     # A list of string values that will be used to set the <NameIDFormat> element of the metadata of an entity.
+     # Default: urn:oasis:names:tc:SAML:2.0:nameid-format:persistent
+     ckanext.saml2auth.sp.name_id_format = urn:oasis:names:tc:SAML:2.0:nameid-format:persistent urn:oasis:names:tc:SAML:2.0:nameid-format:transient

 ----------------------